concordion/concordion/README.md

 Parallel Runner
 ===============

 This is an experimental fork of the [Concordion project](https://github.com/concordion/concordion) with a parallel Concordion runner.
 This may or may not make it into Concordion core, or it may be implemented as a Concordion extension.
-For now, it's not recommended for production usage.
-The [issues](https://github.com/nigelcharman/concordion-parallel-experimental/issues) contain some actions needed to make it production-worthy.
-Please post a comment if you want to be involved in moving this forward, or raise an issue if you find any issues with it.

 Overview
 --------